Ium101/Files-and-Folders-Lister-Z/README.md

 <img width="1536" height="1024" alt="9e8c9cb6-4efc-4c4f-b484-116f6f39ad9a" src="https://github.com/user-attachments/assets/c6968f79-c6a6-4267-816f-5cac0ff96a9e" />

 # Files & Folders Lister Z

 A Python tool to generate organized lists of files and folders in a directory, with options for DOCX or TXT or JSON output.
 Features include recursive listing, sorting, and customizable output formats.

+Now it also can create folders and empy text files in the same structure as JSON file that's going to be selected.

 ## Compatibility

 Files & Folders Lister Z or simply Lister Z works on **Windows**, **Linux**, and **MacOS**.

 ## How to Run